-Sheila Jackson is a program manager at JFF, where she is responsible for researching and writing about effective strategies for building grades 9–14 career pathways and supporting the delivery of technical assistance to the Pathways to Prosperity Network.
+Sheila Jackson is an associate director at JFF, where she is responsible for researching and writing about effective strategies for building grades 9–14 career pathways and supporting the delivery of technical assistance to the Pathways to Prosperity Network.

 Sheila co-wrote a two-part brief with her colleague, Charlotte Cahill, about youth access to the workplace with a focus on helping employers navigate the legal and liability issues of having students under 18 in the workplace.
 She is also involved with JFF’s partnership with enterprise software company, SAP, which includes the development of an IT-focused pathway called C-Town Tech at a Boston Public High School.